ponycode/pony-config/README.md

 Configuration sources that aren't needed for the current environment are ignored, so you can declare all of your configuration sources in your main script file and let **pony-config** apply the right ones at run-time.

 ### Determining the Run-time Environment
-**pony-config** can help you determine the run-time environment by searching for two kinds of environment determinants: files and environment variables.
-File determinants are provided for platforms that lack configurable environment variables.
+**pony-config** can determine the run-time environment by searching for two kinds of environment determinants: files and environment variables.
+Environment variables are available on most platforms, and file determinants are provided for platforms that lack configurable environments or shells.

 File Determinants are text files containing a string that will be the key.
 For example, a file named ".env-file' may contain the string 'prod'.

 ####findEnvironment( *options* )
-1. Looks in options.**var** for an environment variable.
+1. Looks in options.**var** for the name of an environment variable.
 2. If the environment variable exists, uses its value as the key and exits
 3. Looks in options.**path** for a file path, or an array of file paths.
 4. Looks for a file at each path, in order.
 5. If the file exists, uses its contents as the key and exits
 6. Looks in options.**default** for a value.
 7. If it is set, uses its value as the key and exits
-8. If no environment key is found, returns false, and default behvior continues as though no environment were set
+8. If no environment key is found, returns false, and the *pony-config* continues as though no environment were set

 If options.**debug**=true, the search will be logged to console.log